sp-95/fuse-framework/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Look through the GitHub issues for bugs that are tagged with "bug".
-and "help wanted" is open to whoever wants to implement a fix for it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Look through the GitHub issues for features that are tagged with "enhancement".

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Cookiecutter PyPackage could always use more documentation, whether as part of
+FuseMachines Standard could always use more documentation, whether as part of
 the official docs, in docstrings, or even on the web in blog posts, articles,
 and such.